-CCRNM aims to facilitate, co-ordinate and conduct high quality critical research in partnership with academic colleagues, healthcare providers, commissioners and other centres of excellence.
+Our aims are to facilitate, co-ordinate and conduct high quality critical research in partnership with academic colleagues, healthcare providers, commissioners and other centres of excellence.

 While we particularly welcome applications within the Centre's research themes, we will consider a wide range of doctoral projects within nursing and midwifery.

-Researchers within CCRNM have well-established and mutually beneficial relationships with local and national NHS Trusts, Health Education North Central and East London (HENCEL), NHSE and other health and social care organisations and voluntary groups.
-We also work closely on collaborative research projects with international partners, including the University of Ghana, Health and Social Services Department (HSSD) Guernsey; Flinders University, Australia; Auckland University of Technology, New Zealand; University of Barcelona, Spain and the University of Southern Denmark.
+We have worked closely on collaborative research projects with international partners including Health and Social Services Department (HSSD) Guernsey; Flinders University, Adelaide, Australia; Auckland University of Technology, New Zealand; University of Barcelona, Spain and the University of Southern Denmark.